omgmog/chrome-conditional-font-changer/README.md

-# Conditional Font Changer for Google Chrome
+# Improved Font Changer for Google Chrome

 ## What is this?